Diogo-Falardo/mockup-21826/README.md

 # Inventory component

-Reusable React product grid: load a catalog, search by name, sort, filter by category and sale, and keep the toolbar pinned while the list scrolls.
+Reusable React product grid: pass in an array of products, then search by name, sort, and filter by category and sale, with the toolbar pinned while the list scrolls.

-The catalog lives in a Zustand store. `products.db.table.ts` stands in for a products table.
+The catalog lives in a Zustand store.
+Pass the rows as `array` — `products.db.table.ts` is the demo table.
 The UI is shadcn’s default theme — a right-side filter panel on desktop, a resizable filter split on mobile.

 ## Stack